 VOLCANO HUTS

-Volcano Huts in Húsadalur has glamping tents, single or double cabins with shared bathrooms, cottages with bunk beds and dorm rooms.
+Volcano Huts (Húsadalur bus stop) has glamping tents, single or double cabins with shared bathrooms, cottages with bunk beds and dorm rooms.
 You can also camp on site.
-The cabins and cottages tend to book up well in advance and it is often running at capacity over the summer months, so book early.
+The cabins and cottages tend to book up well in advance, and it is often running at capacity over the summer months, so book early.

 There is a restaurant on site which serves breakfast from 8am -10am, soup buffet from 11:30am to 3pm and dinner from 6pm to 9pm.
 Coffee, cakes, muffins and alcohol is available throughout the day.